 A building is only as strong as its foundation.
 The same goes for search engine optimization.
 Numerous basic elements of optimization exist that should be carried out on every piece of content you produce.
 Do so and you provide the bedrock for success.

-Headings and subheadings are a perfect example.
+Headings and subheadings are perfect examples.
 Make sure you leverage them as part of your content optimization strategy.

 For one thing, they break up written content into more manageable and understandable chunks.